-Safer Staffing levels have made some improvement in September 2018 due to new staff commencing in post.
-They are continually being risk assessed according to patient need.
-Adjustments are made as necessary to ensure patient safety is never compromised.
-There were no incidents of harm in September 2018 attributed to staffing levels.
+Safer Staffing levels have improved in September they are continually being risk assessed according to patient need.
+Adjustments are made as necessary to ensure patient safety was not compromised.
+There were no incidents of harm attributed to staffing levels.

-Staffing levels are monitored continuously and where necessary are escalated to Locality and Trust Risk Registers.
+Staffing levels are monitored continuously and where necessary will be escalated to the locality and Trust risk registers.

-As with most NHS Trusts, there are difficulties in some specialist areas with recruiting and retaining nursing staff, however NTW continues to be proactive in this area and examples of current initiatives that will help further improve and maintain safer staffing levels in the coming months include:
+As with most NHS Trusts, there are difficulties with recruiting and retaining staff however, NTW continues to be proactive in this area and examples of work taking place that will help improve and maintain safer staffing levels in the coming months include: